adalkiran/webrtc-nuts-and-bolts/docs/07-SRTP-PACKETS-COME.md

 ## **7.2.
 Decoding the VP8 Video Content**
 <br>

 * If the packet's PayloadType is in PayloadTypeVP8 type, it forwards to the UDPClientSocket's "vp8Depacketizer" [channel](https://go.dev/tour/concurrency/2).
-This channel is listened by Run() function of VP8Decoder object in [backend/src/transcoding/vp8.go](../backend/src/transcoding/vp8.go), discussed at chapter [8.
+This channel is listened by Run() function of VP8Decoder object in [backend/src/transcoding/vp8.go](../backend/src/transcoding/vp8.go), discussed in chapter [8.
 VP8 PACKET DECODE](./08-VP8-PACKET-DECODE.md).